Valley-born "It" couple Brittany and Colter Van Domelen are turning a yoga studio into a beacon of health.

 ON A SUMMER SATURDAY… “We walk through the farmers market, which is double-stroller friendly, grocery shopping for local, healthy food.
 Plus, then the Van Dumplings get to see all of their Aspen friends.”

-PHOTOGRAPHY BY ALEXIS AHRLING (YOGI); BROOKE CASILLAS (FAMILY PHOTO); SVEN SCHEUERMEIER (FARMERS MARKET); RENDERING BY ZONE 4 ARCHITECTS (YOGA ROOM)
+Photography by: PHOTOGRAPHY BY ALEXIS AHRLING (YOGI); BROOKE CASILLAS (FAMILY PHOTO); SVEN SCHEUERMEIER (FARMERS MARKET); RENDERING BY ZONE 4 ARCHITECTS (YOGA ROOM)